-Christmas may be the season to be jolly, but it’s also the least eco-friendly time of year, with an additional 30 per cent of waste created each festive season.
+Christmas may be the season to be jolly, but it’s also one of the most wasteful times of year, with an additional 30 per cent of waste created each festive season.
 But you don’t need to be a Grinch to have a Green Christmas.
 With our top tips to help you reduce, reuse and recycle, you can spoil yourself and your loved ones without spoiling the planet.

 The UK throws away around two million turkeys each year, along with 74 million mince pies!

 - Avoid overspending on your Christmas food shop and having too many leftovers after the festive period is over.
 Design a meal plan and then write a list of the ingredients so that you only buy what you need.